 Web sites and blogs

-Online information on R is abundant.
+Online information on R is abundant, but can be hard to navigate.
 Useful starting points include:

 R-bloggers collects blog posts on R.